Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Summary

 However, the puzzle concerning the bias of the emulators developed here, as mentioned at the end of Sec.~\ref{sec:introduction}, is still lingering.
 How does a small-matrix-based emulation work better than a large-Hermitian-matrix-based high-fidelity calculation for continuum physics, even though the emulators are trained by high-fidelity calculations?
-We go back to Fig.~\ref{fig:Tnb_in_CE_plane} and focus on the region above the positive real axis, i.e., $E_0 + i\eta$ with $E_0$ being real and $\eta$ as a positive but small number.
+To answer this question, one can go back to Fig.~\ref{fig:Tnb_in_CE_plane} and focus on the region above the positive real axis, i.e., $E_0 + i\eta$ with $E_0$ being real and $\eta$ as a positive but small number.
 The difference between the finite $\RIR$ results and the $\RIR\to \infty$ limit shows at $\RIR\to \infty$, $\resolventamp$ changes in a much smoother way than the variations at finite $\RIR$.
-I.e., the finite $\RIR$ boundary condition changes $\resolventamp$ in a dramatic way~\footnote{From the time-dependent picture, the dynamics of a wave packet scattering off a potential center and then into infinity is simpler than a wave packet scattering back and forth inside a finite spatial volume.}.
-From the perspective of rational approximations, to describe that smooth transition, we need to move those {\BCT} poles away from the real axis.
-Our discussion of (near)-optimal rational approximation in Sec.~\ref{subsec:optimarational} shows the DC states can be efficiently discretized while the approximation still reproduces $\resolventamp$, including in the near-threshold region.
-This explains why our emulators are well suited for describing the physical $\resolventamp$ instead of the $\resolventamp$ at finite $\RIR$.
+That is, the finite $\RIR$ boundary condition changes $\resolventamp$ in a dramatic way~\footnote{In the time-dependent picture, the dynamics of a wave packet scattering off a potential center and then into infinity is simpler than a wave packet scattering back and forth inside a finite spatial volume.}.
+From the perspective of rational approximations, to describe that smooth transition, one needs to move those \BCT poles away from the real axis.
+The discussion of (near-)optimal rational approximation in Sec.~\ref{subsec:optimarational} shows the DC states can be efficiently discretized while the approximation still reproduces $\resolventamp$, including in the near-threshold region.
+This explains why my emulators are well suited for describing the physical $\resolventamp$ instead of its approximation based on a high-dimensional Hermitian $H$ matrix, when $E$ is real and above kinematic thresholds.

-Undoubtedly, more studies need to be done in the future.
-The version of the RBM method, specifically the component relying on the variational approach for solving linear equations, could be further improved by employing better projection approaches or better test function space.
-The regularization, for which we use a truncation on the SVD singular values, could become more sophisticated by incorporating prior information.
-With these improvements, our emulators could tolerate significant numerical errors in the training calculations.
+Undoubtedly, additional investigations are required.
+The version of the RBM method, specifically the component relying on the variational approach for solving linear equations, could be further improved by employing other projection approaches or test function space.
+The regularization, for which I use a truncation on the SVD singular values, could become more sophisticated if relevant prior information is incorporated~\cite{Hicks:2022ovs}.
+Greedy algorithms can be implemented to reduce the computing costs of trainings and provide another avenue of regularization.
+Based on these improvements, CEE and CERPE could tolerate significant numerical errors in the training calculations.